Fast LLM Post-training via Decoupled and Fastest-of-N Speculation

 \section{Design Rationale and System Overview}

-\nospacestitle{Opportunity: speculative decoding for generation in rollout}~\cite{DBLP:journals/corr/abs-2302-01318,DBLP:conf/icml/LeviathanKM23,eagle-3,turbospec,DBLP:conf/nips/SternSU18,DBLP:conf/asplos/MiaoOZCWZWZYSSC24}.
-It is a common technique for accelerating sequential LLM generation: As detailed in \fig{fig:spec-decoding} (a), the original generation iteratively generates tokens for the current batch, where each iteration is a forward execution of the trained model.
-With speculative decoding (b), we first generate a sequence of tokens using a faster draft method, e.g., generation with a smaller model, as detailed in \textsection{\ref{sec:design-decouple}}.
-The drafted tokens are then verified by the original model before being accepted as tokens of the original model.
+\nospacestitle{Opportunity: speculative decoding for rollout}~\cite{DBLP:journals/corr/abs-2302-01318,DBLP:conf/icml/LeviathanKM23,eagle-3,turbospec,DBLP:conf/nips/SternSU18,DBLP:conf/asplos/MiaoOZCWZWZYSSC24}.
+It is a common technique to accelerate sequential LLM generation: As detailed in \fig{fig:spec-decoding} (a), the original generation iteratively generates tokens for the current batch using the model being trained.
+With speculative decoding (b), we first generate a sequence of tokens using a fast draft method, e.g., with a smaller model, as detailed in \textsection{\ref{sec:design-decouple}}.
+The drafted tokens are then verified by the trained model before being accepted as the generated tokens.

 Since the verification can be performed on multiple tokens in parallel, its time is similar to or less than that of generating a single token if GPU computation is not the bottleneck.
 Thus, if tokens are accepted, speculative decoding is much faster than the original generation, as shown in the right half of \fig{fig:rollout-schedule} (b).
-On the other hand, if the verification shows a different token than the drafted one, e.g., the 5$^{th}$ token for request 3 in our example, the drafted tokens 5--6 will be discarded and the drafter starts from token 6---as the verification will output the correct 5$^{th}$ token.
+On the other hand, if the verification rejects the drafted tokens, e.g., the 5$^{th}$ token for request 3 in our example, the rejected token and draft tokens after it, e.g., tokens 5--6, will be discarded, and the drafter starts from token 6---as the verification will provide a correct 5$^{th}$ token.